-- 5.7 Preceptors must be licensed pharmacists who have either: a) completed an ASHPaccredited residency followed by a minimum of one year of pharmacy practice experience, or b) must demonstrate mastery of the knowledge, skills, attitudes, and abilities expected of one who has completed a PGY1 residency plus have a minimum of three years of pharmacy practice experience. - 5.8 Preceptors must have training and experience in the area of pharmacy practice for which they serve as preceptors, must maintain continuity-of-practice in that area, and must be practicing in that area at the time residents are being trained. - 5.9 Preceptors must have a record of contribution and commitment to pharmacy practice characterized by a minimum of four of the following: - a.
-Documented record of improvements in and contributions to the respective area of advanced pharmacy practice or other area of expertise (e.g., implementation of a new service, active participation on a committee/task force resulting in practice improvement, development of treatment guidelines/protocols). - b.
-Appointments to appropriate drug policy and other committees of the department/organization.
+- Pharmacist preceptors must be licensed and have completed an ASHP-accredited PGY2 residency followed by a minimum of one year of pharmacy practice in the advanced practice area.
+Alternatively, licensed pharmacists who have not completed an ASHP-accredited PGY2 residency may be preceptors but must demonstrate mastery of the knowledge, skills, attitudes, and abilities expected of one who has completed a PGY2 residency in the advanced practice area and have a minimum of three years of practice in the advanced area. - 5.8 Preceptors must have training and experience in the area of pharmacy practice for which they serve as preceptors, must maintain continuity of practice in that area, and must be practicing in that area at the time residents are being trained. - 5.9 Preceptors must have a record of contribution and commitment to pharmacy practice characterized by a minimum of four of the following: - a.
+Documented record of improvements in and contributions to the respective area of advanced pharmacy practice (e.g., implementation of a new service, active participation on a committee/task force resulting in practice improvement, development of treatment guidelines/protocols). - b.
+Appointments to appropriate drug policy and other committees of the department/organization. - c.

-- c.
 Formal recognition by peers as a model practitioner (e.g., board certification, fellow status). - d.
-A sustained record of contributing to the total body of knowledge in pharmacy practice or other area of expertise through publications in professional journals and/or presentations at professional meetings. - e.
+A sustained record of contributing to the total body of knowledge in pharmacy practice through publications in professional journals and/or presentations at professional meetings.

+- e.
 Serving regularly as a reviewer of contributed papers or manuscripts submitted for publication. - f.
-Demonstrated leadership in advancing the profession of pharmacy or other area of expertise through active participation in professional organizations at the local, state, and national levels. - g.
+Demonstrated leadership in advancing the profession of pharmacy through active participation in professional organizations at the local, state, and national levels. - g.
 Demonstrated effectiveness in teaching (e.g., through student and/or resident evaluations, teaching awards). - 5.10 Preceptors must demonstrate a desire and an aptitude for teaching that includes mastery of the four preceptor roles fulfilled when teaching clinical problem solving (instructing, modeling, coaching, and facilitating).
 Further, preceptors must demonstrate abilities to provide criteria-based feedback and evaluation of resident performance.
-Preceptors must continue to pursue refinement of their teaching skills. - 5.11 To develop a resident's practice competency it is critical that learning experiences be supervised by pharmacist preceptors who model pharmacy practice skills and provide regular criteria-based feedback.
-In selected learning experiences in the managed care environment (e.g., sales and marketing, contracting, pharmacoeconomic analysis) the most expert preceptor may be a non-pharmacist.
-In these limited situations it is permissible to use practitioners who are not pharmacists (e.g., physicians, actuaries, analysts, medical economists) as preceptors.
-In these instances, the RPD or pharmacist-designee must work closely with the non-pharmacist preceptor to select the educational goals and objectives as well as participate actively in the criteria-based evaluation of the resident's performance.
-Clinical learning experiences that are precepted by non-pharmacists must be conducted only at a point in the residency when the RPD and preceptors agree that the resident is ready for independent practice.
+Preceptors must continue to pursue refinement of their teaching skills. - 5.11 Non-pharmacist preceptors (e.g., physicians, physician assistants, certified nurse practitioners) may be utilized for select learning experiences.
+A pharmacist preceptor must work closely with the non-pharmacist preceptor to select educational goals and objectives for the learning experience, as well as participate actively in the criteria-based evaluation of the resident's performance.